ActivitySim/populationsim/_sources/getting_started.rst.txt

 Beginner Installation Procedure
 --------------------------------

-1. Download `Anaconda installation ZIP <https://resourcesystemsgroupinc-my.sharepoint.com/personal/binny_paul_rsginc_com/_layouts/15/guestaccess.aspx?docid=1d070faa5aa0948dc9e0d21b40ab837c6&authkey=AVs4vsRQWHldr9eNZaGRBYE&expiration=2018-07-04T01%3A22%3A52.000Z&e=3eaf7253a28f478393af925f8cd7d45c>`_ loaded with all required libraries and PopulationSim package.
+1. Download `Anaconda installation 7ZIP <https://resourcesystemsgroupinc-my.sharepoint.com/personal/binny_paul_rsginc_com/_layouts/15/guestaccess.aspx?docid=1d070faa5aa0948dc9e0d21b40ab837c6&authkey=AVs4vsRQWHldr9eNZaGRBYE&expiration=2018-07-04T01%3A22%3A52.000Z&e=3eaf7253a28f478393af925f8cd7d45c>`_ loaded with all required libraries and PopulationSim package.
+Note that the ZIP file is a bit over 1 GB and the unzipped directory is approximately 3.3 GB.

 *The Anaconda Python 2.7 and dependent libraries used to prepare this installation folder were accessed on 27th Dec 2017*